BUILT-CoLAB/license-key-manager/README.md

 **Authentication required** : YES\
 **Parameters** :
 ```
+PATH:
-customerid (?URL) - The ID of the Customer we wish to remove.
+    customerid - The ID of the Customer we wish to remove.
 ```
 **Response** : A `RESPONSE_FORM`*.